dvfrancis/craftr/README.md

 #### Key Business Goals

-- To attract crafters of all levels to participate, learn something new, and share their positive experiences with others.
+- Attract crafters of all levels to participate, learn something new, and share their positive experiences with others.
+- Give instructors the tools they need to create and manage classes across the event.
-- The owner of the website sees value from the increased numbers visting the website, positive word-of-mouth, and more sign-ups to their mailing list.
+- The organisers of the event will see value from increased numbers of people visiting the website, the positive word-of-mouth generated, and more sign-ups to their mailing list.
-- The home page will feature prompt visitors to look at the site as a while, while encouraging people to visit the diary page where all of the sessions are listed, in an attempt to get people to sign up to one or more of the training sessions.
+- The home page will encourage visitors to look at the site as a whole, while encouraging people to sign up for one or more of the training sessions shown on the diary page.

 #### Key User Goals

 - The potential to learn a new craft, or something new about a craft with which they are familiar.
 - Enjoy a positive and useful experience without having to spend any money.
 - Link up with like-minded people through social media, to share their throughts on the event.
+- Allow easy creation and management of training sessions, across the course of the event.

 #### User Experience